 Cornerstones has over 60 editorial consultants, all chosen for their agenting, publishing or writing experience.
 Every report is checked in-house to ensure a consistency and quality of advice that is paramount to our service.
-Michele Rubin, our US managing editor; Julie Gourinchas, our UK managing editor; Sarah Rouse, our editorial assistant; and myself are all on hand to answer your queries and guide your progress.
+Michele Rubin, our US managing editor; Julie Gourinchas, our UK managing editor; Sarah Rouse, our assistant editor; and myself are all on hand to answer your queries and guide your progress.
 The core team works alongside Natalie Young to handle our new author enquiries.
-Kathryn Price, my co-director for ten years, now works purely in editorial.
+Kathryn Price, my co-director for ten years, is now our chief editor and course tutor.

 Cornerstones is a skills-based company and we strongly believe that self-editing techniques can be taught.
 We regularly give lectures at universities, writer conferences and workshops.
-Check out our website and Twitter feed for upcoming events and discussions.
+Check out our Twitter feed for upcoming events and discussions.